nammenam/neuromorphics/paper/thesis.typ

 #v(1em)
 === Spiking Neurons
 #serif-text()[
 The basic building block of the brain used to form many types of neural circutry is the neuron.
 It is a specialized cell, that in addition to having a cell body with many of the elemnts you typically excpect from a cell like mitocondria and nucleas, it also has extruding structures called denrites, axons and synapses.
-These structures allow neurons to connect to other neurons and communicate using what is called an @ap. @ap:pl are voltage potentials across the cells membrane, When a _post synaptic_ neuron
+These structures allow neurons to connect to other neurons and communicate using what is called an @ap. @ap:pl are voltage potentials across the cells membrane, When a post synaptic neuron ...  ]

+#figure(
+  include("figures/bioneuron.typ"),
+  caption: [Proposed simplifed layout of a SNN.
+The neurons are connected with hirearcical busses that allow for the network to be configured as a _small world network_] )

-Action potentials are in general uniform and look the same for every neuron every time they spike, Graded potentials are primarily generated by sensory input ]
+#serif-text()[ Action potentials are in general uniform and look the same for every neuron every time they spike,
+Graded potentials are primarily generated by sensory input ]

 #figure(include("figures/actionpotential.typ"),caption:[Neuron dynamics])

-#serif-text()[
-The artificial neurons used in most deep learning models (like ReLU or sigmoid units) are static.
+#serif-text()[ The artificial neurons used in most deep learning models (like ReLU or sigmoid units) are static.
 They compute a weighted sum of their inputs, apply an activation function, and output a single, continuous value (like 0.83 or 5.2).
 This value is assumed to represent the neuron's firing rate.
 Biological neurons don't work this way.
-They are spiking neurons, and their computation is:
+They are spiking neurons, and their computation is: ]
-]
 #box-text()[
 - Temporal: They integrate inputs over time.
 A neuron's internal state (its membrane potential) rises and falls based on when inputs arrive.
 - Event-Driven: They do not communicate with continuous values.
 They communicate using discrete, all-or-nothing electrical pulses called action potentials, or "spikes."
 A neuron only fires a spike when its internal potential crosses a specific threshold.
 - Efficient: Because they are event-driven, they are sparse.
-A neuron spends most of its time silent, only consuming energy when it receives or sends a spike.
+A neuron spends most of its time silent, only consuming energy when it receives or sends a spike. ]
-]
-#serif-text()[
-In this model, information is not just in how many spikes there are (a rate code), but when they occur (a temporal code).
-A spike arriving a few milliseconds earlier or later can completely change the computational outcome.
+#serif-text()[ In this model, information is not just in how many spikes there are (a rate code), but when they occur (a temporal code).
+A spike arriving a few milliseconds earlier or later can completely change the computational outcome. ]
-]

 #v(1em)
 === Generalized Leaky Integrate And Fire